Felix-1871/ArtML/README.md

 ## Requirements specification

+*Requirements below are numbered according to their priority.
+The priority is indicated by the number in square brackets, with 1 being highest priority and 3 lowest.*

 ### Functional requirements

 - [ ] The system should be able to take an input image of a painting and output the predicted artist who created it.
+[1]
 - [ ] The system should be able to identify the author of paintings from a given dataset with a high degree of accuracy.
+[2]
 - [ ] The system should be able to handle different types of paintings, such as oil paintings, watercolors, or sketches.
+[3]
 - [ ] The system should be able to handle paintings from different time periods and styles.
+[3]

 ### Non-functional requirements

 - [ ] The system should be reliable and consistently produce accurate predictions.
+[2]
 - [ ] The system should have a fast response time, with predictions made in a reasonable amount of time.
+[1]
 - [ ] The system should be able to handle large datasets efficiently, without requiring excessive computational resources.
+[3]
 - [ ] The system should be user-friendly, with a simple and intuitive interface for users to input their images and view the predicted artist.
+[3]

 ## Architecture